12 March 2018, Monday.

 We recall having good dinner @ Lone Star Invercargill years ago… and decided to try Lone Star Lake Taupo.

 Warm Orange ambient…very relaxing

 Cold Beer and Hot Tea….

 Delicious Ribs and Juicy steak…very good dinner.

-My wife decided that the food was too good … she had to post a picture of Lone Star on facebook…
+My wife thought food was too delicious … she had to tell her friends….post a picture of Lone Star on facebook…

 We had a very enjoyable day …. a day of Water and Fire

 – water release from Aratiatia dam and very aggressive water flow at Huka Fall.

 – Yes, we were on land of fire.
 First @ Thermal Valley – a breathtaking view of valley full of smoky vent holes with good surviving vegetation.
 And the significantly larger scale craters experience @ Craters of the Moon.

 Return to : NZ North Island Day 2